Sean McNamara

-Sean Patrick Michael McNamara (born May 9, 1962) is an American film director, film producer, actor, and screenwriter.
+Sean Patrick Michael McNamara (born May 9, 1962) is an American film director, producer, actor, and screenwriter.
+Originally a producer for the children's television series Kids Incorporated (1984–1994), he made his directorial debut with the independent film Hollywood Chaos (1989).
+McNamara later produced the Nickelodeon science fiction series The Secret World of Alex Mack (1994–1998).

+McNamara gained recognition for executive producing and directing episodes of the Disney Channel comedy series Even Stevens (2000–2003), as well as directing the television film The Even Stevens Movie (2003), which won him a BAFTA Award and earned him nominations for three Daytime Emmy Awards and three Directors Guild of America Awards.
+He later directed his first widely released film in Raise Your Voice (2004), and earned a Primetime Emmy Award nomination in 2005 for his work on the Disney Channel sitcom That's So Raven (2003–2006).

+McNamara became more prolific as a film director starting in the late 2000s, directing Bratz (2007), Soul Surfer (2011), which is his highest-grossing release, Spare Parts (2015), The Miracle Season (2018), The King's Daughter (2022), and Reagan (2024).

+Life and career

 McNamara was born in Burbank, California.
 He is best known for his feature films Soul Surfer and The Miracle Season.
 In the pre-teen film market he worked with Jessica Alba, Hilary Duff, Shia LaBeouf, Christy Carlson Romano and Raven-Symoné.
 McNamara and David Brookwell are the founders of the Brookwell McNamara Entertainment production company.
-McNamara has continued to produce and create shows for MTV's The N, Nickelodeon, Disney Channel, and Cartoon Network.
+McNamara has continued to produce and create shows for MTV, The N, Nickelodeon, Disney Channel, and Cartoon Network.
 He collaborated with Shin Sang-ok to make Galgameth and 3 Ninjas: High Noon at Mega Mountain, starring Hulk Hogan.

 McNamara briefly appeared as the singing cowboy in the Even Stevens musical episode "Influenza: The Musical", and as an alleged alien abductee in the episode "Close Encounters of the Beans Kind".
 McNamara also had a cameo appearance on That's So Raven, appearing as a plumber in the episode "Out of Control".

-In 2016, McNamara was hired to direct the upcoming 2023 biopic of President Ronald Reagan titled Reagan.
+In 2016, McNamara was hired to direct the biopic of President Ronald Reagan titled Reagan.
+The film was released in 2024.